bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

       .getOrCreate()
 ```

-This will take the String arguments fed at runtime by Spark-submit into the main class and create a Config instance from them with typed values.
+This will take the String arguments fed at runtime by the spark-submit executable into our main class and create a Config instance from them with typed values.
 We then setup a Spark session instance
-with a single config override for shuffle.partitions.
+with a single config override for `spark.sql.shuffle.partitions`.
 This is set to 1 because for the purposes of this workshop the datasets are very small, and so we can actually get better performance
 with just 1 dataframe partition during operations.
-In practice this is often best left alone for Spark to optimize at runtime, but you do occassionally see applications set this manually.
+In practice this is often best left alone for Spark to optimize at runtime, but you will occassionally see teams set this manually.

 Once we have a reference to the `session` variable we can start doing our operations.